ma-b/hirsch-walks/Spindles/docs/src/faceenum.md

 # Enumerating faces
 *Spindles.jl* implements an algorithm for enumerating all faces of a given dimension.
-This algorithm works best for near-simple spindles (with few degenerate vertices).
+On large inputs, this algorithm works best for near-simple spindles (with few degenerate vertices).

 ```@docs
 facesofdim